Are you living paycheck to paycheck?

 Then I have a choice.
 Do I work on my side business to try and earn more?
 Or do I watch The Americans with Mrs. RBD?

-4-5 nights a week I choose extra work.
-This effort helped me escape a bad cash flow situation and now feeds my investment accounts which are earning me extra money every day.
+4-5 nights a week, I choose extra work.
+This effort helped me escape an inadequate cash flow situation and now feeds my investment accounts, which earn me extra money every day.

 Since I broke the cycle many years ago and again in recent memory, I don’t necessarily need the extra money or work.
 But I enjoy it, and it’s helping me to reach my goals sooner.